rhasanbd/Support-Vector-Machine-Beginners-Survival-Kit/README.md

 - Application 1 - Image Classification (Gaussian RBF model performs well & why)
 - Application 2 - Text Classification (LinearSVC performs well & why)

-In this notebook we will investigate the Support Vector Machine (SVM) algorithm in the context of **linearly separable** data.
-Our goal is to develop a mathematical understanding of the SVM algorithm.

 ## Mathematical Foundation of SVM